S-0482

 Plain Language

-AI technology companies may not sell or disclose user personal information unless it has been deidentified — meaning it cannot reasonably be linked to an identified or identifiable individual or their device.
+AI technology companies may not sell or disclose user personal information unless it has been deidentified — i.e., it cannot reasonably be linked to an identified or identifiable individual or their device.
+Where the company possesses deidentified data, it must: (1) take reasonable measures to prevent re-association with users, (2) maintain data in deidentified form and not attempt reidentification (except to test its own deidentification processes), (3) contractually bind recipients to the same obligations, and (4) implement business processes to prevent inadvertent release.
 Sales or disclosures specifically authorized by federal law are exempt.
-When holding deidentified data, the company must: (1) take reasonable measures to prevent re-association with users, (2) maintain and use data only in deidentified form (reidentification is permitted only to test deidentification processes), (3) contractually bind data recipients to these same requirements, and (4) implement business processes to prevent inadvertent release.
-A company may demonstrate compliance during a cure period by showing a risk management program validated against NIST AI RMF / ISO 42001 with assessed controls for deidentification, contractual flow-down, non-reidentification, release prevention, monitoring, and auditing.
+The safe harbor allows a company to demonstrate compliance by showing a risk management program validated against NIST AI RMF or ISO 42001 with assessed controls for deidentification, contractual flow-down, non-reidentification, inadvertent release prevention, monitoring, and auditing.

 Statutory Text